peter-murray/workflow-application-token-action/README.md

           ....
 ```

-Get a token with all the permissions of the Github Application that is installed on an organization;
+Get a token with all the permissions of the Github Application that is installed on an organization:
 ```yaml

 jobs: